The views expressed by the host on this program, now documented to be almost always right, 99.1% of the time.

 Diana West says this is not just an outrage.

-That Obama and Hillary accepted these rules.
+This is an historic disgrace that Obama and Hillary accepted these rules.

-Michael Scherer at Time Magazine Corvus Communications, which represents the Saudi government in the U.S., emailed reporters Monday night with a statement saying the announcement of restrictions, which was sent from the State Department is incorrect.
+Michael Scherer at Time magazine, Corvus Communications, which represents the Saudi government in the U.S., emailed reporters Monday night with a statement saying the announcement of restrictions, which was sent from the State Department, is incorrect.

 The Corvus email says the Saudi ambassador has said journalists can get visas and will be free to go wherever they would like.